zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartXAxisItem.md

 ### minorUnit
-The interval between minor divisions in base units.
-It defaults to 1/5th of the majorUnit.
+The interval between minor divisions.
+It defaults to 1/5th of the xAxis.majorUnit.

 #### Returns
 `\Kendo\Dataviz\UI\ChartXAxisItem`